 Example:

-Let's take an example to demonstrate the set deletion using the erase function in C++:
+Let's consider an illustration to showcase the removal of a set element using the erase method in C++:

 Filename: Deletion. cpp